Frequently asked questions

-What is the Inventory section used for in Estateably?
+What is the Inventory section used for?

 Where can I access the Inventory section?